-THIS blog is dedicated to the men who struggle to understand the workings of a washing machine – men who don’t realise how their dirty clothes gets washed and end up neatly folded.
+THIS post is dedicated to the men who struggle to understand the workings of a washing machine – men who don’t realise how their dirty clothes gets washed and end up neatly folded.

 He wants to look his best, but he’s stressed.
 The green shirt he left of the floor, can’t be worn outside the front door.

 He shouts to his mum for help – ‘Wear the white one’ she says and leaves him in distress.